 We have plenty to talk about as this is the week Cox gives us both barrels with the release of his autobiography, and a new series of the eagerly-anticipated HBO smash hit Succession.

 Putting the Rabbit in the Hat is Cox’s way of answering “How does a wee kid from Dundee get to be in films?, and he charts his rise to stardom with tales, both sad and laugh out loud (such as the story of how he ended up not being called Colin), from a poverty-stricken childhood all the way to Hollywood.
-Raised by his elder sisters after his father died when he was eight and his mother’s mental health saw her hospitalised, he escaped into film and TV then lived, breathed and slept (at the) theatre when he landed a job at Dundee Repertory Theatre as a teenager, setting him on the road to become the internationally renowned actor he is now at 75.
+Raised by his elder sisters after his father died when he was eight and his mother’s mental health saw her hospitalised, he escaped into film and TV then lived, breathed and slept (at the) acting when he landed a job at Dundee Repertory Theatre as a teenager, setting him on the road to become the internationally renowned actor he is now at 75.

 Cox has stories about many of those he has worked with, and that’s everyone from Gielgud and Olivier through a couple of Redgraves, Ian McKellen, Albert Finney, Peter O’Toole, Gary Oldman, Alan Rickman, John Osborne, Spike Lee, Ken Loach, Lauren Bacall, Keanu Reeves, Brad Pitt, Scarlett Johannson and Steven Seagal.
 He’s also starred in blockbusters such as Manhunter, Braveheart, The Bourne Identity, The Bourne Supremacy, X2: X-Men United, Red and Churchill, and he’s showing no sign of letting up as the small screen star of Succession has won him a whole new audience queuing up to ask him to tell them to ‘f*** off!’ a la Logan Roy.